cschaech/scSpecies/README.md

 ## Introduction
 `scSpecies` is a deep learning model designed to align network architectures for datasets across multiple species.
-`scSpecies` can establish a direct correspondence between cells of multiple of single-cell RNA sequencing datasets.
+The model builds on conditional variational autoencoder and transfer learning to establish a direct correspondence between cells of multiple of single-cell RNA sequencing datasets.

 The model offers the following functionalities:

 - **Align and vizualize Latent Representaions:** Align latent representations of datasets from different species.
 The influence of experimental batch effects is corrected for in this representation.
 - **Transferring Cell Labels and Information:** Transfer labels and information between the datasets.